beyluta/swift-shorts-blocker/README.md

 - Lightweight and privacy-friendly
 - Easy to install and use

+## Prerequisites

+- Mac that is able to run macOS 15 Sequoia
+- Latest version of XCode
+- iPhone with iOS >= 15

 ## Installation

-1. Clone or download this repository.
+1. Clone or download this repository
-2. Open the project in Xcode.
+2. Open the project in Xcode
-3. Build and run the extension to install it in Safari.
+3. Build and run the extension to install \*\* in Safari
-4. Enable the extension in Safari Preferences under the Extensions tab.
+4. Open the app and follow its instructions

+## Contributing

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Add yourself to the CONTRIBUTORS.txt file
+6. Open a Pull Request

 ## License